mikemichaelis/postgekko/README.md

     chmod +x ./run_postgres.sh
     ./run_postgres.sh

-6. You can now check the values you assgned above for POSTGRES_DATA|LOGS|BACKUP Most likely you will be denied access to the folders while the container is executing.
+6. You should at this point run a single instance of gekko and have it create the initial database.
+The postgresSql server will be available on localhost:5432 password=$POSTGRESPASS (from above).
+I will leave this as an excercise for the reader to perform.
+You should afterward determine the name of the db that was created.
+You may now also begin populating the db with data.

-7. Attach to the postgres container to backup and restore a database
+7. Attach to the postgres container to backup and restore the database

     docker ps
         [copy container id of postgres]
     docker exec -i -t [container id] /bin/bash
-        [you are now running a shell in the docker container] ls
+        [you are now running a shell in the docker container] ./backup.sh -d [name of db to backup]
-        [you will see custom scripts to backup / restore] [the commands are]
-    ./backup -p /postgres/backup -d [name of db to backup] ./restore -d /postgres/backup/[name of db to restore]
+    ./restore.sh -d /postgres/backup/[name of db to restore]

      NOTE to see the following errors during restore is acceptable